kaamosdao/frontend-project-lvl2/README.md

 ## genDiff
 This [repository](https://github.com/kaamosdao/frontend-project-lvl1) is created by Alexander Demidov.
-This package will help you to compare two .json / .yml / .yaml files and shows a difference in a various formats (stylish, plain).
+This package will help you to compare two .json / .yml / .yaml files and shows a difference in a various formats (stylish, plain, json).
 #
 ```sh
 Usage: gendiff [options] <filepath1> <filepath2>